 Hours of work

-You will usually work a basic 39-hour week, Monday to Friday.
+You will usually work 39 hours a week, Monday to Friday.
 However, late finishes and weekend work may be required, especially as deadlines approach.

 However, this is not the most usual route to becoming a graphic designer.